alexisvvega/cse15l-lab-reports/Week3.md

 Link to [source](https://www.thegeekstuff.com/2009/03/15-practical-linux-find-command-examples/)

-2. another useful command is -maxdepth
+2)Another useful command is -maxdepth

 this command can be written as:
 ~~~